gu-gridh/documentation/gridh-projects/GRIDH_Projects.md

 This folder contains documentation about individual projects not pertaining to code.

 For an overview over all GRIDH projects visit https://dh.gu.se.
-You can also browse through GRIDH's public project repositories.
+You can also browse through all of [GRIDH's public git repositories](https://github.com/gu-gridh).

 ## Public GRIDH project repositories
+In alphabetical order:

 ### BICCS - Biennial International Conference for the Craft Sciences
 [Frontend](https://github.com/gu-gridh/pup-frontend) | [Admin](https://github.com/gu-gridh/pup-admin)